-- Requirements that modifications involving procurement or the procurement of new equipment cannot occur unless SAFE has determined whether safety certification will occur. - Incorporation of "fail-safe" principles when failures would cause a catastrophic event resulting in injury to personnel, damage to equipment, or inadvertent operation of critical systems. - Avoidance, elimination, or reduction of identified safety hazards by design change, safety devices, and parts or materials selection. - Location of equipment components so that access by personnel during operation, maintenance repair, or adjustment activities do not require exposure to hazards; e.g., electrical shocks, burns, sharp edges or points, and dangerous or toxic materials. - Design to minimize severe damage to equipment or injury to personnel in the event of an accident. - Avoidance of undue exposure to physiological stresses, which might cause errors leading to an accident. - Provision of suitable warning and caution notes in instruction for operation assembly, maintenance, and repair, and distinctive markings for personal protection on hazardous components, equipment, and facilities. - PRMT, CENI, and CENV working with CQAL and QAAW and BMNT working with CQAL to develop quality control procedures in accordance with the WMATA Quality Assurance Program Manual that include the evaluation of new materials and equipment to ensure compatibility with existing equipment and systems. - PRMT, CENI and CENV working with CQAL and QAAW and BMNT working with CQAL to develop quality control procedures, in accordance with the WMATA Quality Assurance Program Manual, to ensure that defective parts are not introduced into the system.
-Material Discrepancy Reports are used to document and track defective parts, when such items are identified.
+- Requirements that modifications involving procurement or the procurement of new equipment cannot occur unless SAFE has determined whether safety certification will occur. - Incorporation of "fail-safe" principles when failures would cause a catastrophic event resulting in injury to personnel, damage to equipment, or inadvertent operation of critical systems. - Avoidance, elimination, or reduction of identified safety hazards by design change, safety devices, and parts or materials selection. - Location of equipment components so that access by personnel during operation, maintenance repair, or adjustment activities do not require exposure to hazards; e.g., electrical shocks, burns, sharp edges or points, and dangerous or toxic materials. - Design to minimize severe damage to equipment or injury to personnel in the event of an accident. - Avoidance of undue exposure to physiological stresses, which might cause errors leading to an accident. - Provision of suitable warning and caution notes in instruction for operation assembly, maintenance, and repair, and distinctive markings for personal protection on hazardous components, equipment, and facilities. - Material Discrepancy Reports are used to document and track defective parts, when such items are identified.
 PRMT works with the responsible vendor to resolve defective parts issues.
+QAAW provides receiving inspection for all receiving store rooms for TIES.